arkency/posts/posts/2017-02-06-a-potential-problem-with-pstore-and-rails.md

 ---
-title: "A potential problem with PStore and Rails"
 created_at: 2017-02-06 16:40:01 +0100
 publish: true
 tags: [ 'rails' ]
 author: Andrzej Krzywda
 ---

+# A potential problem with PStore and Rails

 Today, I've noticed an interesting [post about PStore in Ruby](http://blog.redpanthers.co/pstore-ruby-standard-library/).
 This reminded me a recent story we've had with PStore.